-Benefits are paid by the Plan for Covered Health Services received in a Physician's office for the evaluation, diagnosis and treatment of a Sickness or Injury.
+The Plan pays Benefits for Covered Health Services received in a Physician's office for the evaluation, diagnosis and treatment of a Sickness or Injury.
 Benefits are provided under this section regardless of whether the Physician's office is free-standing, located in a clinic or located in a Hospital or is an Outpatient Clinic Facility.
 Benefits under this section include, but are not limited to, allergy injections and hearing exams in case of Injury or Sickness.